 What Is the Future of Synthwave?

 There are no certainties in life, though the next few years hold several assurances for synthwave fans.
-These include the continued rise in prominence of cybersynth and darksynth, the continued integration of synthwave into mainstream pop, and a decline of traditional outrun and retro electro.
+These include the continued rise in prominence of cybersynth and darksynth, the continued integration of synthwave into mainstream pop, and a decline of older styles like outrun and retro electro.

-The easiest prediction for 2018 and beyond is the continued expansion of darksynth.
+The easiest prediction for 2018 and beyond is the continued development of darksynth.
 As mentioned before, darksynth is now large and distinct enough from synthwave to constitute its own genre, albeit with significant overlap, and the expansion of the music to new artists with more diverse creative visions is assured.
-The continued blending of darksynth with industrial, metal, EBM, and EDM produces new innovations on an almost weekly basis, with artists like Raydar, Electric Dragon, and Alex pushing in distinctly new and different directions with each release.
-The trend toward dubstep is increasingly prevalent among the genre’s most prevalent artists, and darksynth is now tapping a massive market that has no interest in the retro ‘80s pop flavorings of synthwave music.
-Expect darksynth to thrive with its new audience.
+The continued blending of darksynth with industrial, metal, EBM, and EDM produces new innovations on an almost weekly basis, with artists like Gregorio Franco, Shredder 1984, Battlejuice, and Electric Dragon pushing in distinctly new and different directions with each release.
+Darksynth is now tapping into markets that have no interest in the retro ‘80s pop flavorings of synthwave music.
+Expect it to thrive with its new audience.

 Popwave Hits the Mainstream